GetUp!: People

 Founding members include David Madden and Jeremy Heimans, co-founders of international activist groups Avaaz, Purpose, and Win Back Respect; and Amanda Tattersall, co-founder of Labor for Refugees and the Sydney Alliance, and is an associate professor at Sydney University.

 In 2018, GetUp had 70 staff, and an annual budget of about million.

 As of 2019 the chair of GetUp was Phil Ireland, managing director of the Online Progressive Engagement Network, while deputy chair was Carla McGrath, a campaigner on Torres Strait Islander issues.
 Other members of the board were Daniel Stone, director of digital campaign firm Principle Co; Min Guo, a barrister specialising in class actions, human rights and immigration; Stephen Monk, an IT entrepreneur, consultant and software developer; Karen Iles, a human rights lawyer; Sara Saleh, a racial justice and Palestine campaigner; Alex Rafalowicz, a communications manager at 350.org; and Lyn Goldsworthy, executive officer at the Frank Fenner Foundation and environmental activist.

-As of August 2023, Larissa Baldwin-Roberts is CEO of GetUp.
-She is Widjabul Wia-bul woman of the Bundjalung people, and was previously campaign manager.
-She had also worked internationally, is an expert on the gas industry in Australia, and co-founded Seed Mob, the first Indigenous youth climate network.